Azure/terraform-azurerm-lz-vending/README.md

 ### <a name="input_aad_groups"></a> [aad\_groups](#input\_aad\_groups)

-Description: A map defining the configuration for an Entra ID (Azure Active Directory) group.
+Description: A map defining the configuration for Entra ID (AAD) groups.

 - `name` - The display name of the group.